epics-motor/motorPhytron/phytronApp/src/README.txt

 phytronCreateAxis(const char* phytronPortName, int module, int axis)
 - phytronPortName: Previously defined name of the MCM unit
 - module: index of the I1AM01 module connected to the MCM
-- axis: index of the axis on the I1AM01 module
+- axis: index of the axis on the I1AM01 module (starting with 1)

 Module index and axis index compose the axis asyn ADDR (ADDR macro) used in the motor.substitutions file.